Klemmbaustein/KlemmUI/README.md

 - Clone the repository with submodules: `git clone --recurse-submodules https://github.com/Klemmbaustein/KlemmUI.git`
 - If you don't already have GLEW and SDL2 installed on your system, run `make configure`
 - run `make` to build the library.
-- run `make examples` to build the example projects.
+- run `make examples` to build the example programs.
 - run `make install` to install the library.

 ## Examples